buildbuddy-io/buildbuddy/SETUP.md

 build --bes_backend=grpc://events.buildbuddy.io:1985
 ```

-Now, when you run a build or test with bazel, it will print a url where you can view your build or test results.
+Now, when you build or test with bazel, it will print a url where you can view your build or test results.
 For example:

 ```
 tylerw@lunchbox:~/tryflame/buildbuddy$ bazel build --config=prod server:all